cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-vacuum.md

 If a concurrent serializable transaction is detected when an append-optimized table is being vacuumed, the current and subsequent segment files are not compacted.
 If a segment file has been compacted but a concurrent serializable transaction is detected in the transaction that drops the original segment file, the drop is skipped.
 This could leave one or two segment files in an "awaiting drop" state after the vacuum has completed.

-For more information about concurrency control in Greenplum Database, see "Routine System Maintenance Tasks" in *Greenplum Database Administrator Guide*.
+For more information about concurrency control in Cloudberry Database, see "Routine System Maintenance Tasks" in *Cloudberry Database Administrator Guide*.

 ## Examples